feedhenry-raincatcher/raincatcher-core/cloud/wfm-rest-api/README.md

 ## Rest API

 Module provides a way to dynamically create API for different business objects.
-Created api will use simplied implementations for typical create, read, delete and update operations.
-It's not recomended to use it outside WFM framework to store user related objects.
-Please use mongodb driver directly.
+Created api will use simplified implementations for typical create, read, delete and update operations.
+It's not recomended to use `wfm-rest-api` outside the WFM framework.
+Please use database driver or ORM framework or your choice.

 ## Rest API definitions

-Definitions apply to every to object exposed by this API.
+Definitions apply to every object exposed by this API.
 Placeholder `{object}` can be replaced by `workflow`, `workorder` and `result`.

 ### Retrieve list